 Giving a great presentation is a process

-Public speaking isn’t an inherent talent—it’s a skill that you have to develop.
-Brainstorming and practicing your presentation well in advance enables you to deliver it in a powerful, memorable way.
+Public speaking isn’t an inherent talent—to improve your presentation skills, you have to practice.
+Brainstorming and rehearsing your presentation well in advance enables you to deliver it in a powerful, memorable way.
 Use the tips in this guide to plan your content and practice your delivery, and you’ll be ready to showcase your expertise on presentation day.

 Want to create videos for your presentations?
 Vyond is an animation platform where any person — regardless of their experience — can create a professional video in no time.
 If you don’t have an account, sign up for our free trial to make your first animated video today.